Abhigit0607/responsive-sidebar-website/README.md

 # responsive-sidebar-website
-A responsive website with a sidebar using only HTML &amp; CSS.
+A stylish responsive website with a toggleable sidebar and full-screen background image.
+Built using HTML and CSS.